paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 // function
 ```

-``When we work with constructor functions we do have access to the prototype.``
+``When we work with constructor functions we do have access to the .prototype.
+When we work with JSON object we don't.
+The only way to access prototype using JSON is to use .proto``

 Below example of the constructor function can be found.
 The ``this`` keyword refers to the current object (object that is passed to the function).